 Department of Management and Entrepreneurship

 The Department of Management and Entrepreneurship encompasses the areas of management and organizations, human resource management, organizational behavior, strategic management, entrepreneurship, corporate innovation, and international business.
-The curriculum provides students with either a broad-based background preparing them for entrance into managerial positions or specialized training in the areas of human resource management or management consulting.

 The department offers majors in Entrepreneurship and Corporate Innovation, International Business, and Management.